 Preparing Facilities and Campus for Sunday Worship and Weekday Activities

-- Our Sextons have completed a deep cleaning of our facilities.
+- Our Sextons continue regular cleaning of our facilities.

-- Hand wipes and sanitizers will be available in bathrooms, hallways, and entrances.
+- Hand wipes and sanitizers are available in bathrooms, hallways, and entrances.

 - Entrance doors and exit doors will be propped open at the appropriate times.

 What to expect when you arrive

 - Entrances will open 30 minutes prior to the beginning of each service/event.

-- Health screening tables will be set up at each entrance.
+- Health screening tables are set up at each entrance.